 Task Analysis is a method of observing participants in action performing their tasks.
-Task Analysis helps to figure out how users perform tasks and how a system, product or service should be designed for users so that they can achieve their intended goals.
-Task Analysis also helps determine what user goals are i.e. what designers must design for; how do users determine or measure the completion of tasks, what sort of personal, social as well as cultural attributes influence the user’s performance, etc. This implies that Task Analysis can be used in a number of situations such as when we are designing a website when we want to test a prototype and Task Analysis can also be part of user testing/validation.
-It is important that Task Analysis is performed during or before the design phase so that the insights obtained can be easily incorporated into the product, service or system which is being designed.
+Task Analysis helps figuring out how users perform tasks and how a system, product or service should be designed for users so that they can achieve their intended goals.
+Task Analysis also helps determine what user goals are i.e. what designers must design for; how do users determine or measure the completion of tasks, what sort of personal, social as well as cultural attributes influence the user’s performance, etc.

+Task analysis can be used in a number of situations such as when we are designing a website, when we want to test a prototype and task analysis can also be part of user testing/validation.
+It is important that task analysis is performed during or before the design phase so that the insights obtained can be easily incorporated into the product, service or system being designed.

 Task Analysis can be performed one on one or online depending on the project under consideration.
-In order to analyze the way, a user performs tasks, complicated and time-consuming tasks can be broken down into subtasks, which can be analyzed as well as observed individually.
+In order to analyze the way a user performs tasks, complicated and time consuming tasks can be broken down into subtasks, which can be analyzed as well as observed individually.

 Task Analysis is of two types depending on the end-goal and composition.
-If the Task Analysis involves analyzing qualitative end-goals such as decision-making, emotions, problem-solving skills, recall, then it is termed as Cognitive Task Analysis.
+If the task analysis involves analyzing qualitative end-goals such as decision-making, emotions, problem-solving skills, recall, then it is termed as Cognitive Task Analysis.
 Whereas, if the Task Analysis involves breaking down a complex task into subtasks, analyzing the subparts and deducing the nature of the whole based on its composite parts, then such analysis is termed as Hierarchical Task Analysis.

 |To analyze qualitative end-goals such as decision-making, emotions, problem-solving skills, recall, etc.

-|Qualitative nature of this type of Task Analysis may not give accurate findings or rather clear findings.
+|Qualitative nature of this type of task analysis may not give accurate findings or rather clear findings.
 The results may be vague.

-Advantages of Task Analysis
+Advantages of Task analysis

-01 Great understanding of users and their end-goals
+1. Great understanding of users and their end-goals

-Task Analysis allows the researcher to not only understand the participants end goals but also their competence in performing the task, the triggers that lead to the task, the triggers that disrupt the user’s flow during the task as well as the tools the user employs to perform the task.
+Task analysis allows the researcher to not only understand the participants end goals but also their competence in performing the task, the triggers that lead to the task, the triggers that disrupt the user’s flow during the task as well as the tools the user employs to perform the task.

-02 High-level understanding of user environments
+2. High level understanding of user environments

 Task Analysis also gives an indication of the user’s environment and whether or not the environment is conducive to perform the task.

-03 Relevant at every stage of the project
+3. Relevant at every stage of the project

 Task Analysis can be conducted at any stage of the product or service development but the earlier it is conducted, the better.

-Task Analysis helps to highlight the practical aspects that come into play when a user is performing a task.
+Task analysis helps to highlight the practical aspects that come into play when a user is performing a task.

-05 Determine gaps between set processes and actual steps in performing a task
+5. Determine gaps between set processes and actual steps in performing a task

 This method also helps figure whether there is a difference between the way the user actually performs the task and the way the user says they perform the task.

-Disadvantages of Task Analysis
+Disadvantages of Task analysis

-02 Complex findings
+2. Complex findings

 Depending on whether the task analysis method is cognitive or hierarchical, the findings may be complex and not that easily analyzable.

-03 Discrepancy in the pace of performing the task
+3. Discrepancy in the pace of performing the task

 If the users do not give sufficient time for performing a task during the exercise, then the system or product can be off from what the user requirement is.
 This may be due to the users rushing through a task during the exercise which they otherwise perform at a relaxed pace.
 This would be true even when the user performs a task hastily otherwise but during the exercise, performs it in a relaxed manner.

-04 Diverse Viewpoints
+4. Diverse Viewpoints